samratjha96/translation-generator/README.md

     default_locale: <locale_key> # optional key.
 Defaults to en_US if not provided
 ```
 where each entry under `bundles` corresponds to a resource bundle that you want to manage with this tool
-* Run `python3 translator.py --generate` to begin using the tool
+* Run `translator --generate` to begin using the tool